 Coincidentally, Doyle Brunson called a few minutes later and when I asked him what he knew about the computer challenge, he responded with, “Whatever happened to Orac.”
 Final straw.
 Brooding time for the Mad Genius.
 Minutes lost in memory.
 After 10 minutes, anger builds.
 After 15 minutes, truly pissed — which is where we began this column.

-I programmed Orac in the early 1980s, spending much of two years in isolation.
+As stated, I programmed Orac in the early 1980s, spending much of two years in isolation.
 It ran on a glorified Apple II computer, tricked out with an additional monitor, a scanner, and a special ramp that allowed bar-coded cards to be read facedown by the computer.
 It began its life by playing limit until I decided to bite the bullet and deal with the complexities of no-limit play.
 As an artificially intelligent heads-up hold ’em player, it rolled over professional-level opponents in private tests in 1983 and even won most of its matches against me.

 Then 1984 marked its public unveiling.
 It played in WSOP-sponsored exhibition matches against then world champion Tom McEvoy and twice world champion Doyle Brunson.
 It lost the match to McEvoy, although he eliminated it by drawing out with an inferior hand.
 And it won the second of two matches against Brunson, after losing the initial round when faced with an all-in decision on the first hand.
 That was my fault.
 Knowing Doyle Brunson as it did, I thought there was a good chance he would test the computer on the first hand by bluffing, and I had instructed Orac to make an exception and call with any pair or with ace-jack or higher.
 Result: Ace-jack wasn’t good enough.
 Match two had Brunson graciously conceding after an hour due to time constraints with Orac holding two-thirds of the chips.